JalmarazMartn/JAMALVariablenaming/README.md

-# JAMVariableNaming README
+# JALVariableNaming README

-This is the README for your extension "JAMVariableNaming".
-After writing up a brief description, we recommend including the following sections.
+This extension eases AL business central variable naming following its own coding rules.

 ## Features

-Describe specific features of your extension including screenshots of your extension in action.
-Image paths are relative to this README file.

 For example if there is an image subfolder under your extension project workspace:

-\!\[feature X\]\(images/feature-x.png\)
+\!\(images/ALVarBegin.png\)

 > Tip: Many popular extensions utilize animations.
 This is an excellent way to show off your extension!
 We recommend short, focused animations that are easy to follow.